A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Empirical Analysis

-The results are reported in Figure \ref{Fig: Emprical1}.
-The main findings are summarized as follows.
-First, the in-sample $R^2$'s increase as $K$ increases, while the out-of-sample $R^2$'s are invariant to the change of $K$.
-The invariance property follows because $\hat{\lambda} = \sum_{t\leq T}\hat{f}_t/T = \hat{F}^{\prime}1_{T}/T = \hat{B}^{\prime}\hat{\Pi}1_{T}/(NT)$, $\hat{a} + \hat{B}\hat{\lambda} = \hat{\Pi}1_{T}/T$, and the out-of-sample prediction of $y_{it}$ does not depend on $K$.
-Second, among the linear models (i.e., S1,S2 and S3), S1 has the best in-sample performance in all three in-sample $R^2$'s regardless of the value of $K$, while S3 has the best out-of-sample performance in all three out-of-sample $R^2$'s.
-This suggests that imposing homogeneity of $a_i$ and $B_i$ across $i$ may improve the model's out-of-sample predictability, though the in-sample fit is worsened.
-Similarly, for the spline models (i.e., S4,S5 and S6), imposing homgogeneity of $a_i$ and $B_i$ across $i$ may improve the model's out-of-sample predictability.
-Third, S5 and S6 have better out-of-sample performance than S2 and S3, respectively.
-This implies that using spline transformation of characteristics may improve the model's out-of-sample predictability, suggesting the importance of nonlinearity.
-Overall, S1 has the best in-sample performance, while S6 has the best out-of-sample performance.
+The results depicted in Figure \ref{Fig: Emprical1} yield several key observations.
+Firstly, the in-sample $R^2$ values of our methods (S1, S2, S3, S4, S5, and S6) exhibit an increasing trend as the number of factors $K$ rises, while the out-of-sample $R^2$ metrics remain unaffected by changes in $K$.
+This constancy arises from the fact that $\hat{\lambda} = \sum_{t\leq T}\hat{f}_t/T = \hat{F}^{\prime}1_{T}/T = \hat{B}^{\prime}\hat{\Pi}1_{T}/(NT)$, $\hat{a} + \hat{B}\hat{\lambda} = \hat{\Pi}1_{T}/T$, rendering the out-of-sample predictions of $y_{it}$ independent of $K$.
+Secondly, among the linear models (S1, S2, and S3), S1 consistently outperforms others in terms of in-sample $R^2$ values across all tested values of $K$.
+Conversely, S3 emerges as the top performer in out-of-sample $R^2$ metrics for all configurations.
+This suggests that enforcing homogeneity of $a_i$ and $B_i$ across $i$ may improve the model's out-of-sample predictability, despite potentially compromising the in-sample fit.
+Similarly, for the spline models (S4, S5, and S6), enforcing homgogeneity of $a_i$ and $B_i$ across $i$ yields improvements in out-of-sample predictability.
+Thirdly, S5 and S6 demonstrate superior out-of-sample performance compared to S2 and S3, respectively.
+This underscores the potential benefits of incorporating spline transformations of characteristics, emphasizing the significance of capturing nonlinear relationships.
+Lastly, the importance of nonlinearity is also observed for the regressed-PCA method; R2 has larger out-of-sample $R^2$ values than R1.
+However, S3 and S6 exhibit better both in-sample and out-of-sample performance than R1 and R2, respectively.
+This implies that our method outperforms the regressed-PCA method.
+In conclusion, while S1 exhibits the most favorable in-sample performance, S6 stands out for its superior out-of-sample predictive capabilities.